 The interrupt function block is enabled via function block input EN.
 The pulse time at function block input PD starts to count down.
 When the pulse time at function block input PD elapses, the interrupt is triggered immediately and the interrupt program is processed.
 After this, the pause time at function block input PD starts to count down.
+When the pause time at function block input PD starts to count down.
+When the pause time at function block input PD starts to count down.
 When the pause time at function block input PD elapses, the interrupt is triggered immediately and the interrupt program is processed.
 This means that the interrupt is triggered twice: once at the end of the pulse and once at the end of the pause.

 Description Note

 (bit)

 Q1 Bit output used to provide operand states from

-0.2 the interrupt program to the main program.
+02 the interrupt program to the main program.

-Q3
+03

 Q4

 (DWord)

-QV Elapsed actual time of delay set at PD
+۵V Elapsed actual time of delay set at PD